 Neuropathic Pain Research

 Neuropathic pain is a debilitating condition associated with different pathologies including chronic spinal cord injury, multiple sclerosis, and peripheral nerve injury.
 Despite advances, the mechanisms underlying neuropathic pain are not well understood and currently available pharmacotherapies do not adequately alleviate neuropathic pain and have serious adverse effects.
-The goal of neuropathic pain research in the department is to discover novel targets and to develop new approaches for the effective alleviation of pain.
+The goal of neuropathic pain research in the department is to discover novel therapeutic targets and develop new approaches for the effective alleviation of pain.

 Stella Elkabes, Ph.D.